 These homemade keto chocolate bars are made using only 5 ingredients, no added sugar, and are the perfect cure for chocolate cravings.
-With less than one gram net carb per serving, this vegan chocolate recipe is dairy-free and nut-free!
+With less than one gram of net carbs per serving, this vegan chocolate bar recipe is dairy-free and nut-free!

 Oh, yes, you read that correctly: low-carb chocolate is here, it’s wonderful, and it’ll make you forget you’re on a low-carb diet!
 This homemade low-carb chocolate is cheaper than any store-bought one, and it’s an easy recipe made using just a few keto-friendly natural ingredients.